Contact form

 Each region of Finland has its own distinct character, from the wilds of Lapland to the magical lakes of the east and the archipelagos of the south-west.

-The Finns love their outdoor sports and each winter, the landscape provides a stunning backdrop for all sorts of winter sports and activity.
-But the country is arguably most famous for its love of the sauna, which, for Finns is as much about meaningful social ritual as it is about health and fitness.
+The Finns love their outdoor sports and each winter the landscape provides a stunning backdrop for all sorts of winter activities.
+The country is arguably most famous for its love of sauna, which, for Finns, is as much about meaningful social ritual as it is about health and fitness.
 Throughout the year, many Finns take to the outdoor sauna with their birch whips and bottles of schnapps.
-And when they’ve worked up a suitable sweat, there’s always a refreshing lake nearby in which to cool off.
+And when they’ve worked up a suitable sweat, there’s always a refreshing lake nearby in which to cool off. (back to the top)

 The Faroe Islands